-In addition to the aforementioned data, additional data may be collected and processed if you consent to the storage of optional cookies on your computer and processing of such data when you visit and use our website.
+In addition to the aforementioned data, additional data may be collected and processed if you consent to the storage of optional cookies or the use of similar technologies on your computer and processing of such data when you visit and use our website.
 For more details on the processing of data via cookies, see II.
-Clause 9 of this Privacy Notice.
+Clause 5 of this Privacy Notice.

 b.
 Purpose and legal basis of data processing

 The legal term ‘personal data’ refers to all information relating to an identified or identifiable natural person.